izharaazmi/keystack/backend/database/README.md

 ### Common Issues

 1. **Connection Refused**
    - Check if MySQL is running
    - Verify host and port settings

 2. **Access Denied**
    - Check username and password
    - Ensure user has CREATE privileges

 3. **Database Not Found**
-    - Run the setup script first
+   - Run the installation script first
    - Check database name in .env

 4. **Table Already Exists**
    - Database was already initialized
    - This is normal for subsequent runs

 ### Logs